The Virgin of Guadalupe

 It is the actual image of Mary itself that tells us the most about its true history.
 As every schoolchild knows, Hernán Cortés (1485-1547) was the Spanish Conquistador who overthrew the Aztec empire and placed much of Mexico under Spanish control in 1521.
 He was born in a region of Spain called Extremadura, and grew up to revere Our Lady of Guadalupe, a statue of a black version of the Virgin Mary, at the Santa María de Guadalupe monastery in Extremadura.
 This statue is credited with miraculously helping to expel the Moors from Spain in the Reconquista.
 Cortés brought reproductions of this European image of Mary with him when he went to the New World.
 Her dark skin resembled the Aztecs, and she became the perfect icon for the missionaries who followed Cortés to rally the natives into Christianity.

-One such missionary was Fray Pedro de Gante (1480-1572), a Franciscan monk from Belgium (born Pieter van der Moere) who learned the Aztec language and created the first European-style school in Mexico, San Jose de los Naturales.
+One such missionary was Fray Pedro de Gante (1480-1572), a Franciscan friar from Belgium (born Pieter van der Moere) who learned the Aztec language and created the first European-style school in Mexico, San Jose de los Naturales.
 One of his promising art students was a young Aztec man with the Christian name Marcos Cipac de Aquino, one of three known prolific Aztec artists of the period.
 In 1555, the newly arrived Archbishop of Mexico, Alonso de Montúfar (1489-1572), successor to the deceased Zumárraga, was looking to commission a portrait of the Virgin Mary, as a sort of teaching aide to help convert the Aztecs.
 Montúfar found the young artist Marcos at de Gante's school.
 And so, in 1555, the Aztec artist Marcos Cipac de Aquino painted a portrait of the Virgin Mary, with dark skin, with head slightly bowed and hands together in prayer, on a common cactus-fiber canvas.
 The painting was named the Virgin of Guadalupe according to the tradition Cortés brought from Spain.
 Although the Extremadura statue was not in this pose, the pose was still one of European tradition.
 The most often cited example of Mary in this exact pose is the painting A Lady of Mercy, attributed to Bonanat Zaortiga and on display at the National Art Museum of Catalunya, painted in the 1430's.
 Marcos followed more than a century of European tradition.

 There was a pragmatic element to Montúfar's introduction of this painting and allowing it to be worshipped.
 Before the Conquistadors, Tepeyac was home to an Aztec temple, built to honor the Aztecs' own virgin goddess, Tonantzin.
 So rather than replacing the Aztec goddess, Montúfar's plan was simply to introduce Mary by giving Tonantzin a name and a face (recall that Marcos had painted the Virgin with dark skin).
 This process of using an existing belief system to graft on a new one has been called syncretism.
-Understandably, this exploitation of a pagan idol caused discomfort among some of the Franciscan priests, while many of the Dominicans welcomed the way it helped baptize 8,000,000 Aztecs.
+Understandably, this exploitation of a pagan idol caused discomfort among some of the Franciscans, while many of the Dominicans welcomed the way it helped baptize 8,000,000 Aztecs.

 The primary corroborating documentation of Marcos' painting is a report from the Church in 1556, when this growing disagreement between the Franciscans and the Dominicans prompted an investigation into the origins of the tilma.
 Two of the Franciscans submitted sworn statements in which they expressed their concern that worshipping the tilma was leading the Aztecs to return to their traditional pagan ways.
 One described the image as "a painting that the Indian painter Marcos had done" while another said it was "painted yesteryear by an Indian".
 Appearing on the side of the Dominicans, who favored allowing the Aztecs to worship the image, was Bishop Montúfar himself.
 As a result, the construction of a much larger church was authorized at Tepeyac, in which the tilma was mounted and displayed.